truongsonghiep/journey-to-the-west/chapter-074.md

 name is Wuneng Eight Rules.
 Just now the priest who questioned you was called Wukong Pilgrim, my Elder Brother.
 Because my master blamed him for offending you and for not being able to obtain the truth, he sent me specially to question you again.
-We would like to know what mountain this is, what‟s the name of the cave in the mountain, how many fiends there are in the cave, and which is the main road to the West.
+We would like to know what mountain this is, what's the name of the cave in the mountain, how many fiends there are in the cave, and which is the main road to the West.
 May we trouble you to point these out to us?”
 “Are you being truthful with me?” asked the old man.
 Eight Rules said, “There